rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

 ### Looking at the disassembly

-We are going to use `gdb` to take a closer look at the instructions and memory that comprise our challenge binary.[^wrong] The first thing we are going to go is change how gdb displays assembly:
+We are going to use `gdb` to take a closer look at the instructions and memory that comprise our challenge binary.[^wrong] The first thing we are going to do is change how gdb displays assembly:

 [^wrong]: Actually, this disassembly is for a different version of the code that is similar but does not read from `flag.txt`.